kubos/csiro/README.md

-# CSIRO Dev Instructions
+# uClinux Dev Instructions

-These instructions detail how to setup a development environment for cross-compiling for the CSIRO board.
+These instructions detail how to setup a development environment for cross-compiling for the uClinux environment.

 ## Setting up a dev environment (from scratch)